2b2tInfo/magma/README.md

 Install the dependencies (Centos 7):

-First run this command to install the EPEL Package.
+First run this command to install the main EPEL release or else the rest of the commands of the centos 7 version won't work.

 ```shell
 yum --assumeyes --enablerepo=extras install epel-release
 ```
+Then you can run this to install all the EPEL packages for the magma demon.

 ```shell
 yum --assumeyes --enablerepo=epel install valgrind valgrind-devel texinfo autoconf automake libtool ncurses-devel gcc-c++ libstdc++-devel gcc cloog-ppl cpp glibc-devel glibc-headers kernel-headers libgomp mpfr
 ```

-Then we can run this command to install all other packages
+Then we can run this command to install all other packages that don't require the EPEL Release

 ```shell
 yum -y install gcc make autoconf automake binutils bison flex gcc-c++ gettext libtool make patch pkgconfig mariadb-server mariadb memcached gettext-devel patch perl perl-Time-HiRes check check-devel ncurses-devel libbsd-devel zlib-devel valgrind valgrind-devel
 ```

 **MySQL**